bastoica/wasabi/wasabi-testing/README.md

 The run.py script accepts several command-line arguments that allow you to specify the root directory, select the phase to execute, and choose the benchmarks to evaluate.

-* `--root-dir`: Specifies the root directory of the application.
-This directory should contain the benchmarks and wasabi directories as outlined in the setup instructions.
 * `--phase`: Determines which phase of the pipeline to execute with the following options available:
   * `setup`: Clones the necessary repositories and checks out specific versions.
   * `prep`: Prepares the environment by renaming the original pom.xml files and replacing them with customized versions.